Science

 Two giant blobs are lurking deep within the Earth, but why?

-There is a riddle in the core of the Earth that has confounded scientists for decades.
-Two colossal blobs can be found just a few meters beneath the surface of…
+There is a riddle buried in the heart of the Earth that has confounded scientists for decades.
+Two colossal blobs sit roughly 1,800 miles down, perched on top of the…

 Yes, your beer tastes better ice cold, and scientists discovered why